-The 205 pound Premier 30 comes nearly fully assembled in its shipping box, requiring only the addition of the front handle, grease bucket, the exhaust cap, and the four heavy duty casters to the exterior of the unit.
-Setup is easy to complete on one’s own and took approximately 5 minutes.
+The 205-pound Premier 30 comes nearly fully assembled in its shipping box, requiring only the addition of the front handle, grease bucket, exhaust cap, and four heavy-duty casters to the exterior of the unit.
+Setup is easy to complete on one’s own and takes approximately 5 minutes.

 Smokin Brothers provides instructions for making sure that the pellets are being properly fed to the fire pot and that the hot rod ignitor is heating them properly.
 Once confirmed with plumes of beautiful smoke, the remaining parts are put in place, including the deflector plate that covers the fire pot, an angled drip pan that easily fits into the braces on each side of the cooker, three primary cooking grids, and a long top cooking grid if you require additional cooking surface.

 Once fully assembled, the unit’s fire-up procedure is simple.
 Just press the power button on the digital control panel located on the front of the hopper and allow the unit to pre-heat until the red ignitor light turns off.
 Up and down arrows allow you to easily set precise cooking temperatures up to a maximum setting of 500°F.

 An optional meat probe can also be inserted into the digital control panel to monitor meat temperatures during the cooking process.

 The control panel also features several setting options, including a 3-stage cook (smoke, cook, and hold) with various times and temperatures; a 3-speed fan that can be manually adjusted for cooking (high), smoking (medium), and cold smoking (extra low); and an auger bypass button that allows you to run the auger continuously, thereby heating the unit faster for grilling.